 But the tax collector knew his value, at least to the world around him.
 And he made no assumptions concerning his standing with God.
 Instead, with mourning and humility, he pled with God for mercy, something that he knew he did not deserve.

-I wonder if the Pharisee had any idea that God didn’t even recognize his presence.
-But instead had all of his attention focused on the repentant tax collector?
-The Pharisee felt good about himself, and enjoyed the acclaim of others who looked up to him.
+I wonder if this Pharisee had any idea that God didn’t even recognize his presence.
+But instead, had all of his attention focused on the repentant tax collector?
+The Pharisee felt good about himself and enjoyed the acclaim of others who looked up to him.
 But he failed to realize that God didn’t care about what he thought of himself.
 Instead, he was looking for those who would humble themselves before him.

 Approach God with Humility, not Pride

 Somehow I don’t think things have changed today.
-Us modern day Pharisees are generally not so blatant about our self righteousness.
+We modern-day Pharisees are generally not so blatant about our self-righteousness.
 But we are too often guilty of comparing ourselves to the ‘sinners’ around us.
 And then feeling good about ourselves, secretly knowing that God is proud of us.

 Two men went up to pray . . . which one are you?
 God, have mercy on me, a sinner.
 So glad that he did … and still does!